LarryBrinzo/Tournament-Bracket/README.md

 - Retrofit 2.5.0
 - Gson 2.8.5

-# Launch Min SDK Version
+# Launch
-21 Android SDK
+- Min SDK Version: 21 Android SDK
+- Add the JSON file in bracket.json in the assets folder